 5. Speak to Current Neighbors or Tenants About Their Experience

 Now when it comes to landlords and real estate agents, they may tell you all the benefits of the apartment with very few of the negative.
-I don’t blame them, they’re trying to do their job: lease apartments.
+I don’t blame them, they’re just trying to do their job.

-This insight can be really important when it comes time to decide whether you’ll rent the apartment.
+This insight can be really important when it comes time to deciding whether you’ll rent the apartment or not.
 Here are five helpful questions you could ask current tenants or neighbors to find out if an apartment is right for you: